SkafteNicki/dtu_mlops/02_code_organisation/readme.md

    go through the steps of sending an open-source contribution:

    5.1 Go online and find a project you do not own, where you can improve the code.
 For simplicity you can
-       just choose the reposatory belonging to the course.
+       just choose the repository belonging to the course.
 Now fork the project by clicking the *Fork* botton.
        ![forking](../figures/forking.PNG)
-       This will create a local copy of the reposatory which you have complete writing access to.
-Note that code updates to the original reposatory does not update code in your local reposatory.
+       This will create a local copy of the repository which you have complete writing access to.
+Note that code updates to the original repository does not update code in your local repository.

    5.2 Clone your local fork of the project using ```git clone```

-   5.3 As default your local reposatory will be on the ```master branch``` (HINT: you can check this with the
+   5.3 As default your local repository will be on the ```master branch``` (HINT: you can check this with the
        ```git status``` commando).
 It is good practise to make a new branch when working on some changes.
 Use
        the ```git checkout``` commando to create a new branch.

-   5.4 You are now ready to make changes to reposatory.
+   5.4 You are now ready to make changes to repository.
 Try to find something to improve (any spelling mistakes?).
        When you have made the changes, do the standard git cycle: ```add -> commit -> push```

-   5.5 Go online to the original reposatory and go the ```Pull requests``` tap.
+   5.5 Go online to the original repository and go the ```Pull requests``` tap.
 Find ```compare``` botton and
        choose the to compare the ```master branch``` of the original repo with the branch that you just created
        in your own repo.
 Check the diff on the page to make sure that it contains the changes you have made.